 Challenge to the COVID-19 Recovery Act

 Some people feel that the Act went too far in providing immunity, specifically in situations where a person was not treated for COVID-19.
 One of the first attempts to challenge COVID-19 laws enacted by legislatures across the country happened in North Carolina.
 In Howze v.
 Treyburn Rehabilitation Ctr., LLC et al, four sisters filed a medical malpractice case in Superior Court in North Carolina after their mother died in a nursing home.
+This case raised significant concerns about whether healthcare providers could be held accountable for negligence during the pandemic.
+Alongside this, there has been an uptick in foreign object claims in North Carolina, indicating a broader scrutiny of medical practices and standards in the state.
+As courts begin to navigate these complex claims, the legal landscape regarding medical malpractice is likely to evolve significantly.

 In the Howze case, the family of Palenstine Howze, a woman who had been living in a nursing home, alleged that Ms. Howze died after a wound became infected and the nursing home failed to transfer her to a hospital for treatment.
 The Howze family argued that by refusing to transfer their mother, the nursing home breached the duty of care owed to patients, which is an essential component of any medical practice claim.
 The nursing home denied that it had breached the duty of care and that the family ever requested that Ms. Howze be transferred to the hospital.